-Notes to Unaudited Condensed Consolidated Pro Forma Statement of Financial Condition (dollars in thousands)
+Notes to Unaudited Condensed Consolidated Pro Forma Statement of Financial Condition (in thousands)

-- (a) Includes 159,000 of additional Class A shares issued to Braveheart shareholders on April 4, 2007.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations- - Acquisition of Braveheart".
-Includes 90,606 restricted Class A common stock issued to a Senior Managing Director who was hired during 2007 that will vest upon successful completion of this offering. (b) Reflects the net proceeds, after deducting estimated underwriting discounts and commissions and offering expenses, from the offering of shares of Class A Common Stock, which will be approximately \$44,636.
-These net proceeds will be retained by the Company and used for expansion and general business purposes. - (c) Reflects the tax impact associated with acquiring Evercore LP partnership units from certain of our Senior Managing Directors resulting in a deferred tax asset of \$26,279, of which \$1,864 is current and reflected in Other Current Assets.
-Pursuant to the Income Tax Receivable Agreement, 85% or \$22,311, of this deferred tax asset is allocable to the Senior Managing Directors of Evercore LP, which will result in payments of approximately \$1.5 million per year over the next 15 years.
-Of these amounts due, \$1,585 is current and reflected in Payable to Members and Employees, is reflected as amounts due to related parties under the Tax Receivable Agreement and 15%, or \$3,937, is allocable to Evercore Partners Inc. - (d) Reflects the deferred tax asset associated with the vesting of the RSUs, resulting in an increase in the deferred tax asset of \$4,899 and a corresponding increase in Additional Paid-In-Capital of \$4,899. (e) Reflects the impact of vesting Evercore LP units of \$101,916 and RSUs of \$22,833 less the tax impact of vesting RSUs of \$4,899.
-The exchange of vested Evercore LP units with our Senior Managing Directors is reflected as a reduction of Minority Interest at net book value of the units of \$4,296.
+- (a) Includes 159,000 additional Class A shares issued to Braveheart shareholders on April 4, 2007.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Acquisition of Braveheart".
+Includes 90,606 shares of restricted Class A common stock issued to a Senior Managing Director who was hired during 2007 that will vest upon successful completion of this offering. - (b) Reflects the net proceeds, after deducting estimated underwriting discounts and commissions and offering expenses, from the offering of shares of Class A Common Stock, which will be approximately \$43,000.
+These net proceeds will be retained by the Company and used for expansion and general business purposes. - (c) Reflects the tax impact associated with acquiring Evercore LP partnership units from certain of our Senior Managing Directors resulting in a deferred tax asset of \$24,766, of which \$1,760 is current and reflected in Other Current Assets.
+Pursuant to the Income Tax Receivable Agreement, 85% or \$21,051, of this deferred tax asset is allocable to the Senior Managing Directors of Evercore LP, which will result in payments of approximately \$1,403 per year over the next 15 years.
+Of these amounts due, \$1,496 is current and reflected in Payable to Members and Employees, is reflected as amounts due to related parties under the Tax Receivable Agreement and 15%, or \$3,715, is allocable to Evercore Partners Inc. - (d) Reflects the deferred tax asset associated with the vesting of the RSUs, resulting in an increase in the deferred tax asset and a corresponding increase in Additional Paid-In-Capital of \$4,643. - (e) Reflects the impact of vesting Evercore LP units of \$101,916, \$2,286 of restricted stock and RSUs of \$22,833 less the tax impact of vesting RSUs of \$4,643.
+The exchange of vested Evercore LP units with our Senior Managing Directors is reflected as a reduction of Minority Interest at net book value of the units of \$4,686.